 William Shakespeare was a man of many mysteries.
 Despite being the most well known author in history, historians know relatively little about Shakespeare’s personal life.
-There are strewn facts and unusual circumstances that cloud the playwright in mystery, from questioning the authorship of his plays and poems to his family life in Stratford-upon-Avon.
+There are strewn facts and unusual circumstances that cloud the playwright, from questioning the authorship of his plays and poems to his family life in Stratford-upon-Avon.
 However, we do know Shakespeare had one son.
 His name was Hamnet.

 Hamnet Shakespeare was born in the early months of 1585 to William Shakespeare and Anne Hathaway, along with his twin sister, Judith.
-The twins exact birthdate is unknown, but they are records of their baptism on February 2nd, 1585 in the Holy Trinity Church.
+The twins’ exact birthdate is unknown, but there are records of their baptism on February 2nd, 1585 in the Holy Trinity Church.

 By the time Hamnet was four years old, Shakespeare had already left for London and rarely returned home to visit his family, consumed by his success in the London theatre scene.
 However in 1596, Hamnet passed away from unknown causes at the age of 11.